LLM Law - General Legal StudiesFind a programme

 See international equivalent qualifications on the International Office website.

-The programme gives you the chance to explore a broad range of legal areas and opens doors to a variety of legal and other careers within the UK and in the rest of the world.
+This LLM programme gives you the chance to explore a broad range of legal areas and therefore opens the door to a large variety of legal and other professions, both within the UK and further afield.
+Graduates go on to act as solicitors, barristers, lawyers and researchers in international and European organisations, such as the United Nations or the European Commission.
+A number work for NGOs and other agencies.
+Some graduates go on to further study or research in other universities.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.

 REF 2014 results

 - 41% of research is world-leading (4 star)

 - 44% of research is internationally excellent (3 star)

 - 14% of research is recognised internationally (2 star)

 - 1% of research is recognised nationally (1 star)

 Results are from the most recent UK-wide assessment of research quality, conducted by HEFCE.
 More about REF 2014 results.